-In a situation of imminent insolvency or current insolvency, the court sanction is not subject to the debtor's approval of the restructuring plan.
-If the shareholders attending the general meeting vote against the plan, this will not prevent the sanction and the effects of the plan from subsequently being extended to all of the shareholders and the debtor.
-Naturally, if the general meeting approves the plan, the effects will be extended to dissenting shareholders owing to the majority principle.
-If the plan does not contain measures falling within the scope of the general meeting's powers, whether it is approved or rejected by the governing body will not affect whether the court sanction is successful or the extension of its effects.
+In a situation of imminent insolvency or current insolvency, based on the wording of Act 16/2022, the court sanction is not subject to the debtor's approval of the restructuring plan.
+If the shareholders attending the general meeting vote against the plan, this would not prevent the sanction and the effects of the plan from subsequently being extended to all of the shareholders and the debtor.
+Naturally, if the general meeting approved the plan, the effects would be extended to dissenting shareholders owing to the majority principle.
+If the plan did not contain measures falling within the scope of the general meeting's powers, whether it was approved or rejected by the governing body would not affect whether the court sanction was successful or the extension of its effects.